Genes contain your DNA — the code that controls much of your body’s form and function, from making you grow taller to regulating your body systems.

 Gene therapy involves biochemical problems of gene deliver, gene control and duration of gene action, which are technologically challenges for research doctors who study gene therapy today.

-The safety of patients is also a paramount concern in the study of gene therapy; the field is very promising option for the treatment of many diseases.
+The safety of patients is also a paramount concern in the study of gene therapy; a field that is a promising option for the treatment of many diseases.

 The technological advancement however, remains risky, and it is still under a lot of scrutiny, because safety is the number one concern, and until all the safety precautions have been taken; gene therapy will only be tested on patients who have a disease that is terminal or does not have a cure.